nachocaru/xaprb.com/content/blog/2011-01-11-new-in-mk-query-digest-variance-to-mean-ratio.md

 # MISC 0xMISC               560.7556  3.4% 23930 0.0234   NS   0.0 &lt;17 ITEMS&gt;
 </pre>

 The variance-to-mean ratio is placed in the V/M column.
-It is the ratio of the query response time&#8217;s variance to the mean, for that class of queries.
+It is the ratio of the query response time's variance to the mean, for that class of queries.
 It also appears in the detailed output for the queries in the rest of the report.

 What is this useful for?
-It is a dimensionless number that shows how variable a query&#8217;s response time is.
-The dimensionless number is better than a number such as the standard deviation of response time, because it places fast and slow queries on equal footing; when looking at standard deviation, you really need to compare it to typical execution time to see if there&#8217;s a problem.
+It is a dimensionless number that shows how variable a query's response time is.
+The dimensionless number is better than a number such as the standard deviation of response time, because it places fast and slow queries on equal footing; when looking at standard deviation, you really need to compare it to typical execution time to see if there's a problem.
 (A fast query that varies by a tenth of a second is highly variable.
 A query that usually runs hours and varies only by a tenth of a second is unbelievably consistent.)

-A query with a highly variable response time is interesting not only because it is providing unpredictable performance, but because it often means that the query is either a perpetrator or victim of bad interactions with other queries, and possibly that it accesses a larger working set of data than fits in the server&#8217;s caches, so it makes unpredictable random disk accesses.
-That&#8217;s a fancy way of saying that this query might have a high potential for improvement.
+A query with a highly variable response time is interesting not only because it is providing unpredictable performance, but because it often means that the query is either a perpetrator or victim of bad interactions with other queries, and possibly that it accesses a larger working set of data than fits in the server's caches, so it makes unpredictable random disk accesses.
+That's a fancy way of saying that this query might have a high potential for improvement.

-To see what I mean, let&#8217;s look at the detailed report for one of the queries whose V/M ratio was 0.21:
+To see what I mean, let's look at the detailed report for one of the queries whose V/M ratio was 0.21:

 <pre># Query 1: 24.28 QPS, 3.50x concurrency, ID 0xBFCF8E3F293F6466 at byte 5590079
 # This item is included in the report because it matches --limit.